JayaDatla/RiskIQ/README.md

 ## 🧩 Deployment
 This app is containerized with Docker and runs on port **7860** (default Hugging Face Space port).
+---
+title: RiskIQ Backend
+emoji: 📊
+colorFrom: indigo
+colorTo: purple
+sdk: docker
+sdk_version: "1.0"
+app_file: Dockerfile
+pinned: false
+license: mit
+python_version: "3.13.7"
+---

+# RiskIQ Backend

+This is the backend for the RiskIQ project, deployed as a Docker Space on Hugging Face.

 ### Run locally
 ```bash